Spec-Ops/credentials-polyfill/README.md

 # Documentation

-This API enables a developer to Web applications that can create new DIDs for an entity, get credentials, and store credentials through the browser.
+This API enables a developer to write Web applications that can create new DIDs for an entity, get credentials, and store credentials through the browser.
 The API is outlined below, separated by different actors in the system:

 APIs called by credential issuers:
 * *navigator.credentials.store(* **credential** *)*